Amex Membership Rewards Points are Valuable–Here’s How to Use Them

 5. British Airways

 British Airways is one of my all-time favorite programs.
-Short-haul flights within Europe are only 4,500 Avios (US flights are now 7,500 Avios for flights up to 1,150).
-West Coast to Hawaii flights on American are only 12,500 points.
+Short-haul flights within Europe are only 4,500 Avios (US flights are now 7,500 Avios for flights up to 1,150 miles).
+West Coast to Hawaii flights on American are only 12,500 points, even from my home airport of Phoenix.
 There are lots more options mentioned in our in-depth guide to the program.

 What Not To Use Membership Rewards Points For

-There is an opportunity to use Membership Rewards points to book travel directly, instead of transferring to travel partners.
+There is an opportunity to use Membership Rewards points to book travel directly, instead of transferring to travel partners, like the 35% rebate for Business Platinum cardmembers mentioned above.
 That means that you're essentially "buying" a flight for points, and the rate that the flight costs depends on the cash cost of the flight.
 You'll get a one cent per point redemption value for this method of redemption.
 While there are situations where this could be a good idea, such as when you need an exact flight that doesn't have award availability, keep in mind that 1 cent per point isn't the best rate out there.
 Ultimate Rewards points offer 1.5 cents per point if you have the Chase Sapphire Reserve card.
 One aspect of booking through this method is that the flights do accrue mileage and count towards status, which an award flight otherwise would not.

 Membership Rewards is one of the strongest transferrable points programs out there.
 While there are some programs that are better in some areas, it shouldn't discourage you from taking advantage of Amex's very strong travel offerings.
 As always, reach out in the comments if you have any questions!